 - the financial asset is held with the objective to collect contractual cash flows; and - the contractual terms of the financial asset give rise to cash flows that are solely payments of principal and interest ("SPPI").
-This is referred to as the SPPI test.

-Financial assets measured at amortized cost are recognized using the effective interest rate ("EIR") method and are subject to impairment.
+Financial assets measured at amortized cost are recognized using the effective interest rate method and are subject to impairment.
 Interest received is recognized as part of finance income.
 Gains and losses are recognized when the asset is derecognized, modified or impaired.